Safe Return 2020

 Living and learning at Calvin University

-As students, staff and faculty return to campus in January, either for Interim or second semester, we are asking everyone to do a COVID screening test.
-These tests will be done on campus and results will be available in 10-15 minutes after the test.
+With a return to campus also comes a COVID-19 screening test.
+These tests will be done on campus and results will be available 10-15 minutes after the test.
 Plenty of dates and times are available on our Eventbrite sign-up page.

 The Trending Questions section of our Frequently Asked Questions page also has information on interim and many other matters related to our ongoing COVID-19 response.
 In addition, all of our COVID-related communications going back to January 2020 might be of interest.